Dany546/litterature-review-copilot/README.md

 - Inline decorations & hover tooltips for linked comments
 - Accept/edit/delete AI comments UI

-9️⃣ Linking Comments to Hunks
+9️⃣ Linking Comments to chunks
 - Use line numbers, target_id, or character offsets to link comments
 - Assign target_id to each section or paragraph
 - Highlight linked sections when selecting a comment